 Updated Rent vs. Buy Calculators

 No longer should calculators traditionally blindly assume that every single person interested in buying a home will not have roommates to assist in paying the mortgage.
-Statistics in 2012 showed that one out of five millennials has a roommate and that number is likely higher today.
+Statistics from Zumper showed that 26% of millennials have a roommate and that number is likely trending higher.

 Try out Trulia’s Rent vs. Buy Calculator.